WICG/file-system-access/AccessHandle.md

 In order to avoid multiple contexts modifying a file at the same time, locking semantics would be added to the new surface.
-At any given time, and across execution contexts, there would only either be a single AccessHandle per FileHandle, or potentially multiple Writables created through *createWritable()*.
+At any given time, and across execution contexts, there would only either be a single *AccessHandle* per FileHandle, or potentially multiple Writables created through *createWritable()*.

-When creating an AccessHandle, a lock will be taken.
-This lock will be released when the AccessHandle is closed or destroyed.
+When creating an *AccessHandle*, a lock will be taken.
+This lock will be released when the *AccessHandle* is closed or destroyed.
 When a Writable is created, a lock is taken if there are no other open Writables.
 This lock will be released once the last Writable closed or destroyed.
 Only one lock may be taken at a given time for a given FileHandle.